Algebra, Fall 2020

 There is no required text.
 The book that most closely matches the course is Abstract Algebra by Dummit and Foote.
 It is an excellent text to learn from.

 This is an in-person/remote class.
 You may choose to attend in-person or via remote technology; you may change the mode of attendance at any time.
 The connection will be via Zoom.
 The meeting ID is 948 2762 0577, which is accessible only through CMU Zoom accounts.
-The password will be e-mailed to the registered students on 29th of August.
+The password was e-mailed to the registered students on 29th of August.
 If you add the class after this date or want to audit the class, e-mail me.

 To maintain interactive and informal spirit, the students attending remotely will be required to keep their cameras on.

 The office hours will be at 2:30pm on Thursdays, online via Zoom meeting ID 993 95617 838 using the same password as for the lectures.
-The hours are subjects to change.
+The hours are subject to change.
 I am also available by appointment.

 There will be several homeworks, a take-home mid-term and a take-home final.
 To help maintain academic integrity, there will be two oral exams for everyone except for the PhD students.
+The mid-term will be a 4-hour exam at a time of student's choice during October 22-25.
+The final exam will be a 24-hour exam at a time of student's choice during the finals week.

 Students are expected to fully participate in the class.
 Discussions during the lectures are encouraged.